Whisper65691/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ---

-## Step 1: Equating Gravitational Force and Centripetal Force
+##  Equating Gravitational Force and Centripetal Force

 For a small body of mass $m$ orbiting a much larger body of mass $M$ in a circular orbit of radius $r$: